AriaPhantom/Earnings-Report-Impact-on-Stock-Price/README.md

 # Earnings Report Impact on Stock Price

 Programming Requirements:
-	• Use liburl to retrieve historical price data from Yahoo Finance: A function retrieves the adjusted close prices for selected S & P 500 stocks and SPY into memory.
+	a.
+Use liburl to retrieve historical price data from Yahoo Finance: A function retrieves the adjusted close prices for selected S & P 500 stocks and SPY into memory.

-	• Create a set of classes such as class for stock to handle EPS estimate and price information.
+	b.
+Create a set of classes such as class for stock to handle EPS estimate and price information.

-	• Use member functions or independent functions for all calculation.
+	c.
+Use member functions or independent functions for all calculation.
 Overload a few arithmetic operators for vector/matrix.
-	• The stocks and their corresponding price information for each group should be stored in a STL map, with stock symbol as its keys.
+	d.
+The stocks and their corresponding price information for each group should be stored in a STL map, with stock symbol as its keys.
-	• The AAR and CAAR for 3 groups are presented in a matrix.
+	e.
+The AAR and CAAR for 3 groups are presented in a matrix.
 The row of the matrix is the group#, matrix columns are for AAR and CAAR.
-	• Use Excel Driver (strongly suggested, but gnuplot could be an alternative for Apple computers) to show the CAAR from all 3 groups in one graph.
+	f.
+Use Excel Driver (strongly suggested, but gnuplot could be an alternative for Apple computers) to show the CAAR from all 3 groups in one graph.

 • Your program should be able to:
+	a.
 Retrieve historical price data for all selected stocks.
-Parse the retrieved data using STL stack.
+Parse the retrieved data
+	b. using STL stack.
+	c.
 Calculate AAR and CAAR for each group
+	d.
 Populate the stock maps and AAR/CAAR matrix.
+	e.
 Show an Excel graph with CAAR for all 3 groups.

 • Your program should have a menu of 5 options:
+	a.
 Retrieve historical price data for all stocks.
+	b.
 Pull information for one stock from one group.
+	c.
 Show AAR or CAAR for one group.
+	d.
 Show the Excel graph with CAAR for all 3 groups.
+	e.
 Exit your program

 Calculation Details: